beykyle/CGMF/README.md

 CGMF, Cascading Gamma-ray Multiplicity and Fission
 ==================================================

-This is a modified version of CGMF that is being used for uncertainty quantification.
+This is a modified version of CGMF for use in uncertainty quantification.

 ---
 Authors